jianhuayang/ExperienceDay/README.md

 12. Now you need to ask one of our staff to connect Nexus 7 to your machine so you can run the app on a real device.

 13. Run this app and select Nexus 7 as the target.
-Once you input something for example your name and click Display, your name will appear in the greeting message.
+Once you input something, for example, your name and click Display, your name will appear in the greeting message.

     ![hello jianhua](.md_images/hello_jianhua.png)